datastax/diagnostic-collection/README.md

 Script should be executed on every node of cluster, and if it's a tarball installation, you need to pass one required parameter - full path to the root directory of DSE installation.
-For package installation, location of the files will be detected automatically.
+For package installation, location of the files will be detected automatically, without specification of the root directory.
 There are also optional parameters, that could be provided if, for example, you have authentication enabled for Cassandra or JMX, changed JMX port, etc. (pass `-h` to get list of options):

 * `-n` - specifies a list of general options to pass to `nodetool` (JMX user, password, etc.);
 * `-c` - specifies options to pass to `cqlsh` (user name, password, etc.);